-An employee will be assigned any combination of the responsibilities specified for his/her classification in Article 6.2, which is consistent with the provisions and workload limitations specified herein.
-Nothing in this paragraph is intended to limit the right of faculty to voluntarily assume responsibilities beyond the stated maximum.
+An employee will be assigned any combination of the responsibilities specified for their classification in Article 6.2, which is consistent with the provisions and workload limitations specified herein.
+Nothing in Article 6.3 is intended to limit the right of faculty to voluntarily assume responsibilities beyond the stated maximum.